HippoProgrammer/GCSE-Revision-Notes/humanities/geography/y10/rivers/processes-of-rivers.md

 ### Types
 There are 4 main types:

-**Hydraulic Action** - The fource of the river causes air and water to be trapped in cracks in rocks and leads to them breaking up.
+**Hydraulic Action** - The force of the river causes air and water to be trapped in cracks in rocks and leads to them breaking up.

 **Abrasion** - Rocks carried along by the river wear down the bed and banks (like sandpaper).